What does this measure?

-In 2015-19, 6% of youth in Essex County were not in school or not working, similar to the state and less than the national rate of 7%.
+In 2017-21, 6% of youth ages 16-19 in Essex County were not in school or not working, slightly lower than the state rate of 5% and less than the national rate of 7%.
 Since 2000, the rates for Essex County, the state and nation have all remained relatively flat.
 Youth populations for most other local areas were too small to yield reliable survey results.

-Essex County's rate was similar to Lake, IL and Westchester, NY, but above Middlesex, MA, which had a rate of 3% in 2015-19.
+Essex County's rate was similar to Lake, IL, but above Middlesex, MA and Westchester, NY, both with a rate of 4% in 2017-21.